PoisonedYouth/ktor-encryption-server/README.md

 - ~~Optimize serving download content (not storing decrypted version on server until request is finished but directly streaming to consumer)~~
 - Add client for better usability
+- Make the http response status codes more precise